TanStack/table/docs/faq.md

 ## How can I manually control the table state?

 Occasionally, you may want to store or override some or all of the table state from the component or parent component of where is is rendered.
-In this case, you can turn to `useTable`'s `onStateChange` and `controlledState` options.
-The `onStateChange` function is run on every attempt to change the internal state for the table and allows you an opportunity to delegate that new state to your own storage strategy, then likewise feed it back into the table using the `controlledState` option.
+In this case, you can turn to `useTable`'s `onStateChange` and `state` options.
+The `onStateChange` function is run on every attempt to change the internal state for the table and allows you an opportunity to delegate that new state to your own storage strategy, then likewise feed it back into the table using the `state` option.

 For example, to control a table's `pageIndex` from a parent component: